kaje94/auto-marketplace/.github/CONTRIBUTING.md

 # Contributing to Auto Marketplace Client

-Thank you for considering contributing to the Auto Marketplace Client project!
+Thank you for considering contributing to the Auto Marketplace project!
 Your contributions are highly valued.
 Please take a moment to review the following guidelines.

 ## Code of Conduct